mj-will/aspire/README.md

-# poppy
+# aspire: Accelerated Sequential Posterior Inference via REuse

-Posterior post-processing in python.
+aspire is a framework for reusing existing posterior samples to obtain new results at a reduced code.

 ## Installation

-Poppy can be installed from PyPI using `pip`
+aspire can be installed from PyPI using `pip`

 ```
-pip install poppy-inference
+pip install aspire-inference
 ```

-**Important:** the name of `poppy` on PyPI is `poppy-inference` but once installed the package can be imported and used as `poppy`.
+**Important:** the name of `aspire` on PyPI is `aspire-inference` but once installed the package can be imported and used as `aspire`.